-Among her many interests are practicing art, floral design, music, travel, learning about various cultures, collecting antiques, cooking, gardening, spending time with family and friends, and doing service work with her husband, Joseph.
+Among her many interests are practicing art, floral design, music, travel, learning about different cultures, gardening, cooking and eating with family and friends, and antiquing with her husband Joseph.

 Xavier University '95, Loyola University Chicago '07, Boston College '03

 Bob joined the Magis staff in the summer of 2015 as the Chaplain for Ignatian Leadership.
 With responsibilities in both Campus Ministry and the Magis office, Bob works with current students and alumni in the areas of spirituality, leadership, and formation.